 - 8. Water storage tank(s) with a minimum capacity not less than 10,000 litres must be installed prior to occupation of the premises.
 Details of the water tank(s) must be shown on plans submitted with the building application.
 Such water tanks must be provided with: - a.
-Mosquito-proof screens of brass, copper, aluminium or stainless steel gauze not coarser than one (1) mm aperture mesh of substantial construction and installed in such manner as not to cause o accelerate corrosion; or - b.
+Mosquito-proof screens of brass, copper, aluminium or stainless steel gauze not coarser than one (1) mm aperture mesh of substantial construction and installed in such manner as not to cause or accelerate corrosion; or - b.
 Flap valve at every opening of the tank or other receptacle; or - c.
 Other approved means for preventing the ingress or egress of mosquitoes; and - d.
-Where a tank or other receptacle is provided with a manhole, the manhole must have a diameter of no more than 40 cm; and - e.
 The water tank(s) shall be fitted with a 50 mm ball valve with a camlock fitting.